Green Petroleum Coke And Calcined Petroleum Coke Market Size and Share

 Petroleum coke is a byproduct of oil refineries, and around 75% of petroleum coke produced globally is used as fuel, while the rest is usually either calcined for usage in the aluminum industry or treated for use as metallurgical coke in steel making.

 The Green Petroleum Coke And Calcined Petroleum Coke Market is segmented by type, application, and geography.
 By type, the market is segmented into fuel grade and calcined coke.
 By application, the market is segmented into green petroleum coke (aluminum, fuel, iron and steel, silicon metal, and others (bricks, glass, carbon products, and others)) and calcined petroleum coke (aluminum, titanium dioxide, re-carburizing market, and others (needle coke, carbon products, etc.)).
-The report also covers the market size and forecasts for the green petroleum coke and calcined petroleum coke market in 16 countries across major regions.
-For each segment, the market sizing and forecasts have been done based on volume (kilotons).
+The report also covers the market size and forecasts for the green petroleum coke and calcined petroleum coke in 17 countries across major regions.
+For each segment, the market sizing and forecasts have been done on the basis of value (USD).

 | Fuel Grade |